iPad Pro 2 Rumors: Will Better Smart Keyboard, Apple Pencil Win Consumers Over?

 — TREND GIZMO (@TrendGizmo) February 13, 2017

-These include the lack of a Home Button, an embedded TouchID sensor, updated 3D Touch and a revolutionary bezel-less design.
+These include the lack of a home button, an embedded TouchID sensor, updated 3D Touch, and a revolutionary bezel-less design.
 Recent rumors, however, state that Apple is really going the extra mile with the iPad Pro 2, as the Cupertino-based tech giant is also updating the tablet’s two most important accessories, the Apple Pencil and the Smart Keyboard.

 Much of the iPad Pro’s productivity capabilities are centered on the utilization of its dedicated keyboard and stylus.
 While both the Smart Keyboard and the Apple Pencil are great tools, both have some pretty big areas for improvement.
 The Apple Pencil, for one, is a great stylus, and it ranks as high as Microsoft’s Surface Pen and Samsung’s S-Pen in terms of accuracy and capabilities.
 However, the current generation Apple Pencil charges through the iPad Pro’s Lightning port, which is extremely awkward and unwieldy.